access-ci-org/Integration_Roadmaps/docs/source/tasks/Knowledge_Base_v2.md

 - [***https://support.access-ci.org/affinity_groups***](https://support.access-ci.org/affinity_groups)

-You will need to log-in first to make changes to your group.
-Your Affinity group will be automatically created and populated but we request that you ensure you have the proper coordinators and profile that best suits your needs.
-If you do not see your Affinity Group please submit a request via the link at the top of the page or submit a ticket.
-An Affinity Group is made for each RP and then additional ones can be requested if you would like to form one that targets a specific set of community members who have a common, shared interest in a computational issue, scientific or engineering research endeavor, diversity and inclusion effort, or any other connection point.
-Each Affinity group will have access to Slack channels, forums, news, and outage alerts, events and training materials.
+You will need to log in first to make changes to your group.
+Your Affinity Group will be automatically created and populated, but you should ensure you have the proper coordinators and profile that best suits your needs.
+If you do not see your Affinity Group, submit a request via the link at the top of the page or submit a ticket.

+An Affinity Group is made for each RP.
+Additional groups can be requested if you would like to form one that targets a specific set of community members who have a common, shared interest in a computational issue, scientific or engineering research endeavor, diversity and inclusion effort, or any other connection point.
+Each Affinity Group will have access to Slack channels, forums, news, outage alerts, events, and training materials.

 ### Adding Resource Documentation to the ACCESS Knowledge Base